Origin: Boston, Massachusetts

 And when the voices decide someone has crossed him, Klaus listens.

 Leo Saint grew up in the forgotten streets of Napalm, Los Santos, a place where sirens replaced lullabies and survival was the only rule anyone followed.
 No one remembers the exact night his childhood ended.
 Some say it was a house fire.
 Others whisper about a deal gone wrong.
 All Leo remembers is the smell of smoke, the red glow of emergency lights, and the cold realization that his parents weren’t coming back.
-He was still a kid.
-But Los Santos doesn’t let kids stay kids for long.
+He was still a kid, but Los Santos doesn’t let kids stay kids for long.

-“Wulf.”
-Not wolf… Wulf.
+That’s when the name started spreading.
+Wulf.
+Not wolf, Wulf.
 Because he didn’t run with a pack.
 He was the pack.
-A one-man predator moving through the city shadows.
-Years passed and Leo became something else entirely — colder, sharper, harder to break.
-But even a lone wolf eventually crosses paths with another pack.
-One night on the edge of the city, after a bar fight that should have ended with him bleeding out in the parking lot, a group of bikers stepped in.
-Leather cuts.
-Loud engines.
-Eyes that had seen just as much darkness as he had.
+A one-man predator moving through the city’s shadows.
+Years passed, and Leo became something else entirely, colder, sharper, harder to break.
+But even a lone wolf eventually crosses paths with something bigger.

 Origin: Unknown